yjin0819/Python_Final_Project/README.md

 ## Usage

-To replicate this project, Simply clone this repository,set up the required Python environment listed in the Requirements file and also download the data.csv.zip, and open the Jupyter notebooks to walk through the steps taken in each phase of the project.
+To replicate this project, simply clone this repository,set up the required Python environment listed in the requirements.yml file and also download the data.csv.zip, and open the Jupyter notebooks to walk through the steps taken in each phase of the project.

 Make sure to also set up a PostgreSQL connection to access the dataset if you want to retrieve fresh data from the original database.